tokio-rs/website/content/docs/getting-started/tls.md

 let addr = "www.rust-lang.org:443".to_socket_addrs().unwrap().next().unwrap();
 ```

-This is our standard version of creating an event loop and a handle to it.
-As
+This is our standard version of creating an event loop and adding a handle to it.
-an added piece here we're using [`to_socket_addrs`] in the standard library to
+As an added piece here we're using the standard library's [`to_socket_addrs`] to
 resolve the hostname `www.rust-lang.org` before our event loop runs.
 Note that
 this DNS query happens synchronously, but there are a number of options for
 asynchronous DNS queries in the ecosystem.